jdelic/consul-smartstack/README.rst

 `my Saltstack configuration <https://github.com/jdelic/saltshaker>`_ where I use it to push services out to nodes.

+It also contains a template for a HAProxy load balancer that offers services to the internet (``haproxy-external.conf``).

 Run Smartstack with consul and consul-template
 ----------------------------------------------